spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 ## Get Storyblok setup

-If you're following along and you've not got a Storyblok account already then you'll need to [sign up for one] otherwise sign in.
+If you're following along and you've not got a Storyblok account already then you'll need to [sign up for one], otherwise sign in.

 From here, I'm greeted with a welcome screen and a button to 'Create a new space'.